microsoftgraph/Microsoft-Graph-UWP-Snippets-Library/README.md

 These snippets are simple and self-contained, and you can copy and paste them into your own code, whenever appropriate, or use them as a resource for learning how to use the Microsoft Graph client library.

 **Note:** If possible, please use this sample with a "non-work" or test account.
 The sample does not always clean up the created objects in your mailbox and calendar.
 At this time you'll have to manually remove sample mails and calendar events.
 Also note that the snippets that get and send messages and that get, create, update, and delete events won't work with all personal accounts.
-These operations will eventually work when those accounts are updated to work with the Azure AD v2.0 endpoint.

 <a name="prerequisites"></a>
 ## Prerequisites ##